eGovStack/core-services/egov-indexer/README.md

 This is to run LegacyIndex job to index data from DB.
 In the request body the URL of the service which would be called by indexer service to pick data, must be mentioned.

 ### Kafka Consumers
-- The service uses consumers for topics defined in index configs to read data which would is to be indexed.
+- The service uses consumers for topics defined in index configs to read data which is to be indexed.

 ### Kafka Producers
 - ```dss-collection-update``` : used in ```egov.indexer.dss.collectionindex.topic``` application property, indexer service sends collection service data to this topic to be used by DSS module